KDE/digikam-doc/setup_application/miscs_settings.rst

     :alt:
     :align: center

-    Dialog When a new digiKam Version is Available Online
+    Dialog under Windows When a new digiKam Version is Available Online

 From this dialog, press the **Download** button to process.
 A new progress dialog will appears as below.